Alorel/alo-framework/README.md

 Reworked

-* Fully reworked.
+* Router fully reworked.
 Refer to README for documentation on the new router.

 Major bugfixes